gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 ##### !end-tests

 ##### !hint
+This method will require us to combine our skills of traversing linked lists with redirecting some of the nodes' pointers.

 Start by creating the new node with the `value` passed in.

 The ultimate goal for this function is to redirect the current last node in the list to point at the new node last node in the list.